Categories

 Qualified and listed property multifamily homeowners get access to a vast pool of would-be tenants on the waiting list.
 The list can have 2 million or more Americans at any given time.
 That means minimal vacancy issues, reducing your marketing budget significantly.

-5. Stability of Rental Income
+5. Stability Of Rental Income

 The federal subsidies make multifamily homes in the Section 8 program suitable for long-term tenancy, as the tenants are likely to stay longer in the units.